 6063 aluminum is widely used in extrusions because it offers a high-quality finish and corrosion resistance.
 Its electrical conductivity makes it a great choice for electrical tubing and applications.

 6063 aluminum alloy is used for custom and standard aluminum extrusion design, as well as for structural pipes and tubes, seamless tubing, heat-sinks and much more.
 It shows up in end products such as window and door frames, irrigational system pipe and tube, handrails and furniture, and electrical conduits.

 Made from approximately 98% raw aluminum and small amounts of copper, iron, magnesium, manganese, silicon, and zinc, 6463 aluminum offers high density and yield strength.
 It is used most often in applications for architecture or construction.
-Extruded aluminum made from 6463 works well for bars, tubes, rods, wire and other types of custom profiles.
+Aluminum extrusions made from 6463 work well for bars, tubes, rods, wire and other types of custom profiles.

 Because of its light weight and malleability, aluminum finds itself well suited to a variety of applications that require hollow or complex shapes.

 Light weight: Aluminum is much lighter than other metals, so aluminum extrusions are easier to handle, less expensive to ship, and an attractive, cost-effective material for use in applications where weight reduction is desirable.

 Strength and malleability: Aluminum extrusions can be strengthened by making adjustments to the profile including varying wall thicknesses and internal reinforcement in the profile design.
 In colder temperatures, aluminum actually becomes stronger, so it’s great for outdoor applications or products exposed to cold weather.

 Resilience: Aluminum combines strength with flexibility and can flex under heavy loads or spring back from an impact or crash.